aguirremac/aguirremac/README.md

 <h1 align="center">Hi , I'm Mac 👋.</h1>
 <h3 align="center">I'm a licensed civil engineer with six years of experience in the construction industry.
 But now, I'm taking my career in a new direction by fully committing to the tech industry.
 Since October, I've been self-studying web development and honing my skills in this field.
 I'm eager to apply my drive for success and my passion for technology to make a meaningful impact in the field of web development.</h3>

-- 🌱 I’m currently learning **I'm currently focused on learning React JS, with the goal of eventually expanding my skillset to include backend development and become a full-stack developer.**
+- 🌱 I’m currently learning **React JS, with the goal of eventually expanding my skillset to include backend development and become a full-stack developer.**

 - ⚡ Fun facts: **My passion for film extends beyond just watching them.
 I've also taken the time to learn video editing, combining my love for storytelling with my technical skills.**